 A YUFE student card will offer you access to facilities everywhere, and you will have opportunities to volunteer or follow internships.
 Your diploma will also list your achievements relating to language learning, professional training, job shadowing, community volunteering and all the other opportunities YUFE offers.

 At Essex we have one of the most international academic communities in the world.
 We believe it is more important than ever to forge international partnerships with universities which share our mission and values.
 YUFE will play an important role in transforming the higher education sector in Europe by driving forward innovation, staff and student mobility, and enriching the economic, social and cultural life of our region.

-"Establishing one of the first truly European universities will offer students and staff so much more than conventional exchange placements.
-They will be fully integrated into our institution, can make use of all the services and take advantage of the strong connections between YUFE institutions."
+For our part in helping to establish one of the first truly European universities, we will offer incoming and outgoing students and staff so much more than conventional exchange placements; they will be fully integrated into our institution, and can make use of all the services and take advantage of the strong connections between YUFE institutions.

 The COVID-19 pandemic is changing the lives of people all over the world.
 It is changing the way we work, the way we learn, and the way we live.
 Naturally, the pandemic also has had an impact on the YUFE alliance.

 Our aims remain the same we’re working towards building a young, student-centred, non-elitist, open and inclusive European University.
 One of its key components will be the physical, blended and virtual mobility of students and staff.